Bed shortages and inadequate care leave patients with Serious Mental Illness in metro Phoenix at risk

 Nick, who was later diagnosed with schizophrenia, lost dozens of pounds and experienced severe delusions of being watched that caused him to cover his phone camera and close all the blinds.
 He accused Jepson of not being his real mother and threatened to murder her and his sister in their sleep.

-Nick was placed on a 72-hour involuntary hold at the Urgent Psychiatric Center at Phoenix Memorial Hospital, but the center did not have a bed for him.
+Nick was placed on a 72-hour involuntary hold at the Urgent Psychiatric Center at what was then Phoenix Memorial Hospital.
+The center does not provide long-term care, so Nick had to be transferred to what was then Desert Vista Hospital.

 Jepson, who later joined Arizona Mad Moms and NAMI Arizona, two advocacy groups that assist people with mental health illness, said Nick got lucky.